 Ketchikan: The closest Alaskan port to the continental United States, this town is still a healthy 700-mile cruise from Seattle.
 Here you’ll find a downtown that’s near the docks in what’s known as the “Salmon Capital of the World.”
 There’s also a good bit of native history, including a number of areas to see totem poles (both original and recreated).
 But be sure to bring a rain coat — the area is essentially a rainforest, receiving more than 150 inches of rain per year!

 Sitka: Sitting protected in Sitka Sound on the west side of Baronof Island, Sitka offers up a lot of history to visitors.
 First it was the home to native peoples prior to Russians arriving in the fur trade.
-But it was also here that the Russians handed over Alaska to the United States.
+But it was also here that the Russians handed over Alaska to the United States in the mid 1800s.
 Today you can tour the quaint town and still see signs of Russian and native influence, including St. Michael’s Cathedral and Sitka National Historical Park, complete with countless totem poles.
 (See our guide to Sitka here.)